Recent publications and other activities

 Brief Profile

-My academic training is in psychological science (a BA degree from the University of Sheffield and PhD from the University of Reading; Fellow of the Higher Education Academy).
-After completing a PhD in 1979, my research career began with academic positions at the University of Reading, York University (Canada), and University College London.
+My academic training is in psychological science (BA degree from the University of Sheffield and PhD from the University of Reading).
+After completing my PhD in 1979, my academic career began with research positions at the University of Reading, then York University (Canada), and University College London.
 I was appointed to a New Blood Lectureship at the University of Sussex in 1984.
-I have held an academic position at Sussex for most of my academic career, becoming a Full Professor in 2000, a Visiting Professor 2011-2014 (while at the University of Lincoln) and an Honorary Professor 2022-on.
-Following my retirement I also became an Emeritus Professor at the University of Lincoln.
+I have held an academic position at Sussex for most of my academic career since then, becoming a Full Professor in 2000, a Visiting Professor 2011-2014 and an Honorary Professor 2022-on.
+I was a Full Professor at the University of Lincoln from 2011 to 2022, where I became an Emeritus Professor upon my retirement.
 In 2023 I was awarded a Leverhulme Emeritus Fellowship at the University of Sussex, with funding to investigate illusions of visual motion perception (see here for a description).

 My research interests in human vision include movement perception, visual after-effects, perceptual factors is sport, and the perception of visual art.
 PDFs of most of my publications can be found in the Publications section.